 - The skittishness

-By understanding the very behavior and working to socializing them, you’ll definitely change the way they act, and it can save their life.
+By understanding the very behavior and working to socialize with them, you’ll change the way they act, and it can save their life.

 Does it Matter?